oracc/oracc-rest/README.md

 You can stop the server with `ctrl+c`

 Do not use the development server when deploying to production.
 It is intended for use only during local development.
-It is not designed to be particularly efficient, stable, or secure.

 The production environment will need a slightly different configuration.
 See the section below for instructions.